HeardLibrary/digital-scholarship/host/wikidata/bot.md

 <img src="../images/spidey-entry.png" style="border:1px solid black">

 Clicking on the entry takes me to the new page.
-If I click on the `All entered languages` linke I'll see the Spanish label.

 <img src="../images/spidey-spanish.png" style="border:1px solid black">

+If I click on the `All entered languages` link I'll see the Spanish label.

+# Final notes

+The process for creating a bot here is the same as the process for Wikidata bots.
+However, there are many additional considerations to be considered before creating a bot to edit Wikidata:

+- Social conventions for bot use
+- Registering the bot
+- Taking care that you don't create duplicate items
+- Testing to prevent creating bad claims

+In this example, we did not make any attempt to support our claims with references -- an important consideration in Wikidata.

+For more information about programming bots to edit Wikidata/Wikibase using Pywikibot, see the [Pywikibot manual](https://www.mediawiki.org/wiki/Manual:Pywikibot/Wikidata).

 ----